PeterResutik/bme307/docs/workflow.md

 Open QIIME2 view (https://view.qiime2.org/) and drop the table.qzv in the drag&drop window to see the results.

 ???+ question "Question(s):"
+    1. In the overview tab, what does number of features refer to?
-    1. Across all 18 samples, compare the number of reads before and after denoising.
+    2. In the interactive tab, quantitatively compare the number of reads before and after denoising for all 18 samples.
-    2. Get together in pairs, and on a piece of paper, calculate the percentage of reads that have been retained for each sample.
+    3. Get together in pairs, and calculate the percentage of reads that have been retained for each sample.

 **Optional command:** Visualise the representative sequences after denoising with DADA2 We use qiime feature-table tabulate-seqs to see the unique/representative sequences.